dask/dask/docs/source/dataframe-sql.rst

 Dask starts to compute.

-By providing just a column name for the index argument, you imply that the column is numeric, and Dask guesses a reasonable partitiong by evenly splitting the space between minimum and maximum values into ``npartitions`` intervals.
+By providing just a column name for the index argument, you imply that the column is numeric, and Dask guesses a reasonable partitioning by evenly splitting the space between minimum and maximum values into ``npartitions`` intervals.
 You can also provide the max/min that you would like to consider so that Dask doesn't need to query for these.
 Alternatively,